sdaqo/SQL-Library/README.md

 ```
 #### Database:

-You can either use the sample Database in  [library_db/library.db](https://github.com/sdaqo/library_website/blob/main/library_db/library.db) or create your own one with the structur given in the [db_create.sql](https://github.com/sdaqo/library_website/blob/main/db_create.sql) file and copy it to **library_db/library.db**
+You can either use the sample Database in  [library_db/library.db](https://github.com/sdaqo/library_website/blob/main/library_db/library.db) or create your own one with the structure given in the [db_create.sql](https://github.com/sdaqo/library_website/blob/main/db_create.sql) file and copy it to **library_db/library.db**

 ## Start